shashanthk/shashanthk.github.io/_posts/2019-08-18-installing-lamp-ubuntu.md

   - installation
 ---
 In this blog post, we'll be learning how to install a LAMP stack in Ubuntu?
-I'll be using Ubuntu 18.04 LTS and it should very well in upcoming versions of Ubuntu versions as well.
+I'll be using Ubuntu 18.04 LTS and it should work very well in upcoming versions of Ubuntu versions too.

 > Do not use these settings on **Live Servers**.
 The settings mentioned here only meant to be for a local development server.
 Use it on your own risk.